 Medicines Q&As | UKMi Medicines Q&AsUKMi Medicines Q&As

-Medicines Q&As are produced by UKMi pharmacists in response to a demand to make available high quality, evidence-based, and quality controlled answers to common or unusual enquiries made to medicines information services.
-These Q&As may provide either a complete answer or a starting point for additional tailoring to a specific related enquiry.
-These Q&As have a nominal expiry of 2 years after writing, but may be updated if new information and evidence warrants an interim change.
+The Medicines Q&As are produced for NHS healthcare professionals by UKMi pharmacists in response to a demand to make available high quality, evidence-based, and quality controlled answers to common or unusual enquiries made to Medicines Information services.
+These Q&As may provide either a complete answer, or a starting point for additional tailoring, to a specific related enquiry.
+The Q&As have a nominal review date of 2 years after writing, but may be updated sooner if new information and evidence warrants an interim change.
 The number of Q&As in the programme is under continuous review, with new topics added as the need is identified.
-The UKMi Q&A scheme is coordinated by the Wessex Drug and Medicines Information Centre, Southampton.

 New and updated Q&As will be notified through the ‘News’ section of the SPS website, and via NICE Evidence Medicines Awareness updates to registered users: http://www.medicinesresources.nhs.uk/en/NICE-Profile/User-Registration-Details/

-- Members of the public, or professionals from outside the UK, may need assistance to interpret these data and to translate it to their own situation.
-It is strongly recommended that in such cases relevant professional help is sought.
+Members of the public or professionals from outside the UK may need assistance to interpret the information and to translate it to their own situation.
+It is strongly recommended to seek relevant professional help in such cases.

-- The question and answer (Q&A) relates solely to the clinical scenario described within the text.
+The question and answer (Q&A) relates solely to the clinical scenario described within the text.
 You are strongly advised to read the entire document, and in particular to take into account any limitations highlighted.
-Should you have any doubts about whether this is relevant to a specific patient, or be unsure whether you understand the answer, it is again recommended that professional assistance be requested.
+Should you have any doubts about whether the scenario is relevant to a specific patient, or be unsure whether you understand the answer, it is again recommended that you seek professional assistance.

-- Each Q&A will be deleted 3 years after preparation, unless it has been updated.
+Each UKMi Medicines Q&A will be deleted 3 years after preparation, unless it has been updated.

-- The authors of Q&As are not responsible for the content of external websites and links are made available solely to indicate their potential usefulness to users of Medicines Resources.
+The authors of UKMi Medicines Q&As are not responsible for the content of external websites and links are made available solely to indicate their potential usefulness to users of Medicines Resources.
 You must use your judgement to determine the accuracy and relevance of the information they contain.

-- Using this Q&A indicates that you have read, understood and accepted the above.
+Using this UKMi Medicines Q&A indicates that you have read, understood and accepted the above.

 Q&A Writing GuideThe UKMi Q&A process, including writing, checking and accreditation, is controlled through a Writing Guide, the latest version of which is available below.